maxgallo/dazn-tube-talk/presentation.md

 ## How to build _**250**_ single page applications with _AWS Lambdas_

-^ Hi Everybody, I'm really happy to be here
+^ Hi Everybody, I'm very excited to talking here today, big room... no pressure

 ---